pcuste1/Collective-Intelligence-Fun/Chapter_2/README.md

 *import recommendations

 * ``sim_distance(dataset, A, B)``
-Calculatse the euclidian distance between A and B in the dataset
+Calculate the euclidian distance between A and B in the dataset

 * ``sim_pearson(dataset, A, B)``
 Calculates the pearson distance between A and B in the dataset